openlibhums/janeway/docs/source/editor/prepub.rst

 It is very important, for Open Access compliance purposes, that the licence selected in the metadata (which, by default, is CC BY-4.0) matches any licensing information given in the footer of the PDF file.

 .. warning::
-   **If an author requests a licence other than CC BY-4.0, this must be flagged in advance to the typesetters.**
+   ** For OLH journals: if an author requests a licence other than CC BY-4.0, this must be flagged in advance to the typesetters.**

 Once you have thoroughly checked the metadata, check the ‘Mark as Complete’ box to move onto the next step.